xengeo/java-fundamentals/playwright/06_debugging_playwright.md

 ## Summary

-Now you're writing tests with Playwright, and bending the framework to your will, it's time to start thinking about how you can make your tests more robust and reliable.
-We're going to look at using Page Object Models to reduce duplication, and increase the maintainability of your test code.
+Now you're writing commands with Playwright, and you've got access to a large selection of tools to help you with your code creation.
+Next, it's time to turn these into actual tests, bu performing assertions on the data that we encounter.

 [Next Challenge](07_assertions.md)